top of page

 Azure offers a number of ways to host your application code.
 The term compute refers to the hosting model for the computing resources that your application runs on.
 The following flowchart will help you to choose a compute service for your application.

 If your application consists of multiple workloads, evaluate each workload separately.
-A complete solution may incorporate two or more compute services.
+A complete solution may incorporate two or more computing services.

 The word compute here refers to the hosting model for the computing resources on which our application runs.
 Azure compute service can be divided broadly into three categories.